mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

 - `nil` of nullable apples.

 5 years old would tell you this is bullshit.
 There is just one `nil` in my fridge, meaning _there is nothing in there_.

-And here we come to the main mistake people coding in languages having `nil` objects make all the day.
+And here we come to the main mistake people using languages having `nil` objects make all the day.
 Developers tend to distinguish “no value” and “nil value.”
 Which is a complete nonsense either.

 Joe Armstrong nailed the proper way of developing computer languages: